argil-data/arxiview/README.md

 # ARXIVIEW

-Package of reusable components, library made with the TALL stack, Tailwind CSS, Alpine JS, Livewire and Laravel for your next application.
+Package of reusable components and views, library made with the TALL stack, Tailwind CSS, Alpine JS, Livewire and Laravel for your next application.